Krigo-Liu/coop_notes/AI/DeepReinforcementLearning/Formula.md

 1. Capital letters: random variables
 2. Lowercase letters: values of random variables & for scalar functions.
 3. **Quantities** that are required to be real-valued vectors are written in **bold** and in **lowercase** (even if random variables).
 Matrices are bold capitals.
+4. Abbreviations: - for disadvantages, + for advantages, sol for solution, nw for network

 ## Symbols